[Contents]

 Technically speaking, [dx1] exists by fiat, according to item 2, while dx1 is something you can calculate according to equation 2.
 On a day-to-day basis you don’t care about the distinction, but it would have been cheating to assume they are equal.
 We needed to keep them conceptually distinct just long enough to prove they are numerically equal.

-Suppose we want to visualize the gradient of some landscape.
-If you visualize the gradient as a pointy vector, it points uphill.
-In many cases, though, you are better off visualizing the gradient as a one-form, corresponding to contour lines that run across the slope.
+Suppose we want to visualize the slope of some landscape.
+If you visualize the slope as a pointy vector, i.e. a gradient vector it points uphill.
+In many cases, though, you are better off visualizing the slope as a one-form, corresponding to contour lines that run across the slope.

 You can judge the magnitude of the 1-form according to how closely packed the contour lines are.
 Closely-packed contours represent a large-magnitude 1-form.
 To say the same thing the other way, the spacing between contours is inversely related to the magnitude of the one-form.

-Contour lines have the wonderful property that they behave properly under a change of coordinates: if you take a landscape such as the one in figure 2 and stretch it horizontally (keeping the altitudes the same) as shown in figure 3, the slopes become less.
+Contour lines have the wonderful property that they behave properly under a change of coordinates: if you take a landscape such as the one in figure 3 and stretch it horizontally (keeping the altitudes the same) as shown in figure 4, the slopes become less.
 The contour lines on the corresponding topographic map spread out by the same stretch factor, as they should, to represent the lesser slope.
-In contrast, if you try to represent the gradient by pointy vectors, the representation is completely broken by a change in coordinates.
-As you stretch the map, position vectors and displacement vectors get longer, but gradient vectors have to shorter, to represent the lesser slope.
+In contrast, if you try to represent the slope by pointy vectors, the representation is completely broken by a change in coordinates.
+As you stretch the map, position vectors and displacement vectors get longer, meaning they have greater magnitude, whereas slope vectors get smaller in magnitude.
 Therefore we need different representations.
-We represent positions and displacements using pointy vectors, but we represent gradients using 1-forms.
+We represent positions and displacements using pointy vectors, but we represent slopes using 1-forms.

 bump-hump